 The first regulations, specifically for tapping the unbanked segment via Branchless Banking, commonly called as Mobile Financial Services as well, were published back in 2007 with the name of “Policy Paper on Regulatory Framework for Mobile Banking in Pakistan.”

 The terms “Mobile Banking” and “Branchless Banking” are alternatively used by SBP and have the same meaning.
 These regulations are still considered to be one of the best frameworks for regulating branchless banking industry across the globe.
-However, the seriousness of State Bank of Pakistan towards this sector can be noticed by a fact that even though they had issued such a comprehensive regulations, still they have been holding up sessions, regularly, with all the stakeholders for bringing in advancements to these rules which are required in the market.
+However, the seriousness of State Bank of Pakistan towards this sector can be noticed by a fact that even though they had issued such a comprehensive regulation, still they have been holding up sessions, regularly, with all the stakeholders for bringing in advancements to these rules which are required in the market.

 In the preceding months, seminars were conducted, round table conferences were arranged, advisors from across the world were invited to put in their expert opinion, and resultantly many favorable policies have been issued since then.